smaclell/smaclell.github.io/_posts/2015-04-13-recursive-mocks.md

 foo.Setup( x => x.Bar ).Returns( bar );
 {% endhighlight %}

-It feels gross.
-I needed to setup a completely different mock separately and then return it.
+This feels gross.
+I needed to setup multiple mocks separately which feels like extra work.
+It is.

 Recursive mocks allow you to setup mocked properties automatically.
 You can setup methods and properties on any property of a ``Mock<T>`` without